GluuFederation/tutorials/oidc-sso-tutorials/code/node/jans-passport/README.md

 - A Jans-auth Server (installation instructions [here](https://github.com/JanssenProject/jans/tree/main/jans-linux-setup#readme))
 - The [Passport Social authentication script](https://github.com/GluuFederation/tutorials/blob/master/oidc-sso-tutorials/code/node/jans-passport/passport-social-jans-script.py)
 - The [Jans Passport JS Project](https://github.com/GluuFederation/tutorials/tree/master/oidc-sso-tutorials/code/node/jans-passport)
+- External Social Provider credentials: we are going to integrate google as a external provider so create credentials from [google developer portal](https://console.developers.google.com/apis/credentials)
+- RP application: This is your application which will be used by your users and where you want to add this auth feature.

+## Sample Authentication Flow diagram

 # Setup